 - 3. If you are suing a partnership: - A. Obtain the names and addresses of all partners. - B. A fictitious name cannot be sued because it is not an entity.
 It is the plaintiff's responsibility to investigate to determine by calling the Secretary of State, Division of Corporations; the Occupational License Section of the Tax Collector's Office; or the licensing department of the city where the principal place of business is located.
 This information may also be obtained from the Florida Department of State's Division of Corporations.
 The website for this Division is www.sunbiz.org.
 The path to obtain the information is Document Searches > Fictitious Names.
 If the name is not registered, the law will not allow the opposing party to defend the action until the name is registered.
-Conversely, if you are doing business under a fictitious name, you must be registered under the fictitious name statute before you can maintain a suit in any court in thisstate. - 4.
-Cash, personal check, cashier's check, money order, or credit card may pay fees payable to the Clerk's Office.
-Checks, money orders, or cashier's checks should be made payable to the Clerk of the Court.
-Fees payable to the Sheriff must be paid by cashier's check, money order, or business check.
-Money orders or cashier's checks should be made payable to the Sheriff of the county where the defendant is to be served.
+Conversely, if you are doing business under a fictitious name, you must be registered under the fictitious name statute before you can maintain a suit in any court in this state.

+Cash, personal check, cashier's check, money order, or credit card may pay fees payable to the Clerk's Office should be made payable to the Clerk of the Court.